Andrew Jackson and the slave trade: Slave trading, 1789–1799

+Historians know not to what purpose Jackson "crossed the wilderness between Knoxville and Nashville 22 times—once alone, 'when the Indians were most numerous and hostile.
+The old "drovers' road" from the Carolinas went to Knoxville through the Saluda Gap, and Knoxville was the Tennessee starting point for the Philadelphia Wagon Road (Jackson's brief service in Fourth and Fifth United States Congresses certainly gave him occasion to visit the national capital then located in Philadelphia).
+Philadelphia to Pittsburgh, in western Pennsylvania, offered a connection to comparatively swift travel southwest via the Ohio River.
+From 1798 to 1804, Jackson had the travel obligations of a state judge.
+During Nashville's earliest history, "Philadelphia being the favorite market of the Nashville merchants, they would leave here on horseback, and it would take them nearly six weeks to reach the city of 'Brotherly Love'.
+All purchases were then sent through by wagons."
+Shipping between Baltimore and Nashville involved "six-horse teams" that cost $10 for every 100 pounds of freight.
+The return route from Baltimore or Philadelphia to Nashville went "across the Alleghenies, through Jonesboro, Knoxville, and Kingston, and then across the Cumberland Mountains, via Sparta and Lebanon to Nashville."

 In 1795, to stock the store he and his brother-in-law Samuel Donelson ran at Hunter's Hill, Jackson set off on a work trip to Philadelphia intending to buy trade goods and to sell lands that were still legally under Indian title.
 There Jackson "traded land preemptions for flour, sugar, piece goods, and pocket knives."
-Before Jackson departed, friend Overton cautioned him, "If you purchase Negroes in any of the northern States, be careful in so doing not to subject yourself to the penal Laws of the State."
+Before Jackson departed, friend John Overton cautioned him, "If you purchase Negroes in any of the northern States, be careful in so doing not to subject yourself to the penal Laws of the State."
 (Note: Pennsylvania passed abolition by "gradual emancipation" in 1780, which meant that slavery and indentured servitude persisted in the state until the 1840s.)
 On November 30, 1799, Judge Jackson agreed to a slave swap between himself, Judge Overton, and a man named Carter.
 Jackson was to take a couple owned by Carter, writing Overton, "They will [serve] my Purpose to Sell again."